STATe-of-Thoughts: Structured Action Templates for Tree-of-Thoughts: Background

 Chain-of-Thought (CoT) reasoning \citep{wei2022chain, kojima_etal_2022_zero_shot_reasoners} scales \emph{depth} by enabling models to generate intermediate reasoning steps before arriving at a final answer.
-Formally, we define CoT as $G_{CoT}(x) \rightarrow Z, y$, where $Z$ represents the chain of reasoning steps and $y$ the final answer.
-CoT enhances performance on complex reasoning tasks \citep{sprague2024cotcotchainofthoughthelps, deepseekai2025deepseekr1incentivizingreasoningcapability, openai2024openaio1card}, and models specifically optimized for reasoning demonstrate even greater improvements \citep{openai2024openaio1card, deepseekai2025deepseekr1incentivizingreasoningcapability, lambert2025tulu3pushingfrontiers}.
-However, standard CoT implementations remain brittle: errors can propagate through the reasoning chain, and there is no principled mechanism to revisit decisions or explore alternative strategies.

-Rather than scaling depth, Best-of-$n$ methods \citep{brown_etal_2020_gpt3, stiennon_etal_2020_learning_to_summarize} scale \emph{breadth} by generating $n$ independent candidate outputs and selecting the best according to some scoring criterion.
-This enhances robustness by reducing the impact of individual generation failures.\footnote{ Generation failures include LLM refusals, exceeding the context limit, or parsing errors over LLM outputs. } Self-Consistency \citep{wang2022self, chen2024universal, taubenfeld-etal-2025-confidence} addresses CoT's brittleness by sampling multiple CoT reasoning paths and selecting the most consistent answer through majority voting.
-When sampling more than one completion from an LLM, we refer to this operation as \emph{branching} \cite{yao2023tree}.
-Formally, we express branching as a single operation that produces multiple complete reasoning chains with their associated answers: $G_{CoT}(x; n, \texttt{temp}) \rightarrow \{(Z^1, y^1), \ldots, (Z^n, y^n)\}$, where each $Z^j$ represents a complete reasoning chain and $y^j$ is its corresponding final answer.
-Best-of-N methods, typically branch only at the initial reasoning step, affording limited control over which intermediate choices are explored.
-Moreover, inducing diversity across branches through high-temperature sampling often yields homogeneous outputs or degrades quality \citep{minh2025turning, jiang2025artificial,zhang2025noveltybenchevaluatinglanguagemodels}.
+Formally, we define CoT as $G_{CoT}(x) \rightarrow Z, y$, where $Z$ is the chain of reasoning steps and $y$ the final answer.
+While CoT improves performance on many reasoning tasks \citep{sprague2024cotcotchainofthoughthelps, deepseekai2025deepseekr1incentivizingreasoningcapability, openai2024openaio1card}, errors can propagate through the reasoning chain, and there is no principled mechanism to revisit decisions or explore alternative strategies.
+Instead of scaling depth, Best-of-$n$ methods \citep{brown_etal_2020_gpt3, stiennon_etal_2020_learning_to_summarize} scale \emph{breadth} by generating $n$ independent candidate outputs and selecting the best according to some criterion.
+This enhances robustness by reducing the impact of individual generation failures.
+We refer to sampling more than one completion from an LLM as \emph{branching} \citep{yao2023tree}.
+In Best-of-$n$ methods, branching produces multiple complete reasoning chains along with their associated answers: $G_{CoT}(x; n, \texttt{temp}) \rightarrow \{(Z^1, y^1), \ldots, (Z^n, y^n)\}$, where each $Z^j$ represents a complete reasoning chain and $y^j$ is its corresponding final answer.
+Best-of-$n$ methods typically branch only at the initial reasoning step, without principled exploration of intermediate reasoning decisions.
+Moreover, inducing diversity across branches through high-temperature sampling often yields homogeneous outputs or degrades quality \citep{minh2025turning, jiang2025artificial,zhang2025noveltybenchevaluatinglanguagemodels, zhang2025verbalized_sampling}.